 - A small surgical cut (incision) is made.
 The lymph node or part of the node is removed.

 - The incision is closed with stitches and a bandage is applied.

 - An open biopsy may take 30 to 45 minutes.

 For some cancers, a special way of finding the best lymph node to biopsy is used.
-This is called sentinal lymph node biopsy, and it involves:
+This is called sentinel lymph node biopsy, and it involves:

 A tiny amount of a tracer, either a radioactive tracer (radioisotope) or a blue dye or both, is injected at the tumor site or in the area of the tumor.

 The tracer or dye flows into the nearest (local) node or nodes.
 These nodes are called the sentinel nodes.
 The sentinel nodes are the first lymph nodes to which a cancer may spread.

 The sentinel node or nodes are removed.

-The sample is then sent to the laboratory for examination.
+After the sample is removed, it is sent to the laboratory for examination.